costanzavolpini/EmotionsAnalysis/README.md

 ```pip install -r requirements.txt``` (Mac and Linux) <br>
 ```py -m pip install -r requirements.txt``` (Windows)

-In case you have problem use:
+If you have problems during the installation try to use:
 ```python3 -mpip install -r requirements.txt``` (Mac and Linux)

 In case you are missing module cv2: